jocksliu/web-notepad-enhanced/README-English.md

 **笔记（Notes）:** As the name suggests, it is simply a notepad, without features such as rich text, just a note for written records, and what you type here will be saved in real time (unless your network is terrible).

-**图册（Image book）: **Used to upload and share some pictures, demo password Admin, the current Dome space is limited, the current policy is a maximum of 200K a picture.
+**图册（Image book）: **Used to upload and share some pictures, demo password Admin, the current Dome space is limited, the current policy is a maximum of 200K a picture.The source code is set to a maximum of 5MB per graph.

-**文件（File）:** Used to upload and share some files, demo password Admin, the current Dome space is limited, the current policy is a maximum of 1MB file.
+**文件（File）:** Used to upload and share some files, demo password Admin, the current Dome space is limited, the current policy is a maximum of 1MB file.Source code is set to a maximum of 300MB per file.

 **Browser URL：**<br />At the URL, type any text and it will automatically create a text note you know, such as [http://itdog.in/README.](http://itdog.in/README.)
 The README here is what I manually wrote in the address bar.
 You can write “123” or whatever notebook address ID you want